Yume Nikki: Legacy

 Originally receiving a limited Japanese-only release, Yume Nikki later gained a larger cult following in the West, due in part to its fan-made English translation.
 Gita Jackson of Kotaku also attributed this following to the game's "unusual visual style and oppressive tone".
 Caty McCarthy of USgamer compared its proliferation across the internet in the mid-2000s to that of Cave Story.
-Due to the game's open-ended nature and the accessibility offered by the RPG Maker software, Yume Nikki has inspired the creation of a number of fangames, some of which have attempted to explore theories about the original game; notable fangames include ' (which had Camellia involved with composing the music) and .flow.
-It has also influenced other indie games, such as Lisa: The First, Doki Doki Literature Club!, Undertale, and Omori.
+Due to the game's open-ended nature and the accessibility offered by the RPG Maker software, Yume Nikki has inspired the creation of a number of fangames, some of which have attempted to explore theories about the original game; notable fangames include ' and .flow.
+It has also influenced other indie games, such as Omori, Lisa: The First, Doki Doki Literature Club!, and Undertale.
 In January 2018, games journalist Lewis Denby started a podcast, Dream Diary, which explores the history and theories surrounding the game's origins and its rise in popularity.

+The musical project Uboa, created by Australian musician Xandra Metcalfe, derives its name from the in-game character.

 Related media

 Print adaptations

 Yume Nikki has seen semi-official adaptations into a manga and light novel.
-The manga was illustrated by Hitoshi Tomizawa, and was serialized in Takeshobo's web magazine Manga Life Win+ beginning in May 2013.
+The manga was illustrated by Hitoshi Tomizawa based on an original story by Machigerita, and was serialized in Takeshobo's web magazine Manga Life Win+ from May 20, 2013, to March 13, 2014.
+Its chapters were compiled in a single volume, released on May 22, 2014.
 The light novel is titled ' and was written by Akira and illustrated by Aco Arisaka.
-It was licensed for digital distribution in English by J-Novel Club.
+It was released on August 27, 2013, and was licensed for digital distribution in English by J-Novel Club.
 PC Gamer reported that the manga and light novel were criticized for providing explanations for things the game had left open to interpretation, and the Yume Nikki merchandise distributor stated that the adaptations were not created as canonical extensions of Kikiyama's original ideas.